CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 As a last option, you can manually specify the mapping by providing a two-column tab-delimited file with protein accessions in the first column and gene accessions in the second.
 An optional third and fourth column can be used to manually specify the frame IDs for each one; if they are absent the accessions will also be used as frame IDs, which is recommended unless the accessions are too long to be used as frame IDs.
 You can give a mapping file in addition to using fasta or gff mapping; in this case the mapping file takes precedence and the other method is used to fill in any proteins that are not in the mapping file.

-A word of caution: If you use a script to generate this file by modifying the protein IDs in some way, for example by removing a .1 or .2 or -t1 etc. from the end, make sure you are confident that this will work and produce correct results for *all* the proteins in the fasta file.
+A word of caution: If you use a script to generate a mapping file like this by modifying the protein IDs in some way, for example by removing a .1 or .2 or -t1 etc. from the end, make sure you are confident that this will work and produce correct results for *all* the proteins in the fasta file.
 There are cases where 99% of the protein IDs follow one format but the remaining 1% scattered through the file follow a different format; or cases where past revisions to the annotation may have resulted in a small number of the protein accessions that don't match with their corresponding gene accessions.
 Use caution to avoid accidentally producing a database with incorrect gene IDs!

 If you have a mapping file you want to use, place it in the maps-in directory (or another as specified by proj-maps-dir in pgdb-pipeline.txt) and give its name in the Map In column in pgdb-table.txt